-A new platform but some proven engines should help to keep it reliable.
-Bags of top-notch Volvo safety kit on board, too
+Proven engines should help to keep the XC40 reliable, while there's bags of top-notch Volvo safety kit on board, too

 Safety continues to be a big priority for Volvo, and the XC40 doesn't disappoint.
 It scored five stars out of five in the Euro NCAP test, with an impressive 97 per cent for adult occupant protection and 87 per cent for child occupant protection.
 You get automatic emergency braking across the range – and it’s capable of spotting not only cars but also pedestrians and large animals.
 Plus every XC40 gets a lane departure system, which will intervene and pull the car back into lane if it senses you’re going to steer into the path of oncoming traffic.

-Volvo offers fixed-price service plans for its cars that can be paid for up front or on a monthly basis.
-These can last from 2-5 years and cover annual mileages yup to 50,000 miles.
+Volvo also offers fixed-price service plans for its cars that can be paid for up front or on a monthly basis.
+These can last from two-five years and cover annual mileages up to 50,000 miles.

-As a typical example, you can get 3-years of cover for around £1,000, although this can be added to any finance deal you may take out, which works out at around £30 extra a month on a 3-year finance deal.
+As a typical example, you can get three years of cover for around £1,000, although this can be added to any finance deal you may take out, which works out at around £30 extra a month on a three-year finance deal.

 In this review

 - 1Volvo XC40 reviewThe Volvo XC40 is a comfortable and stylish small SUV that has some pleasing practical touches and a lot of Swedish cool

 - 2Engines, performance and driveThe XC40 majors on comfort and refinement instead of driving entertainment, and it does so rather well

 - 3MPG, CO2 and Running CostsPure petrol power offers average fuel economy, while the XC40 Recharge plug-in hybrid and pure-electric models will attract business users

 - 4Interior, design and technologyBags of Swedish cool, with a clean, uncluttered design that still manages to incorporate some useful practical touches